Resident Evil 2: Gameplay

 Contrasting with Chris and Jill's different abilities in the previous game, Leon and Claire differ only in their starting key items (a lighter and a lockpick, respectively).
 The game introduces a "Zapping System" where the two player characters are each confronted with differing puzzles, plot threads, and encounters.
 After finishing the "A Scenario" as one protagonist, the player will unlock the "B Scenario" for the other, elements of which change to reflect the A Scenario's events, e.g. killed enemies, solved puzzles, and hazards caused by player actions.
 This results in a total of four unique playthroughs, two for each character, which increases replayability.
-Each protagonist is joined by a support partner.
-These characters accompany the protagonist in certain scenes, and are playable during short segments.
+Each protagonist is joined in certain scenes by a support partner, who become playable during short segments.
 Like the previous game, there are multiple endings, but unlike the previous game, which ending the player sees is determined solely by which of the four scenarios is being played.

 The graphics are composed of real-time generated polygonal characters and item models, superimposed over pre-rendered backgrounds that are viewed from fixed camera angles.

 After completing a scenario, the player is given a rank based on their playtime and the number of times they saved or used special healing items.
 Higher ranks may unlock additional weapons and costumes.
 Resident Evil 2 contains two standalone missions: "The 4th Survivor" and "The To-fu Survivor".
 In both, the player must reach the goal while fighting every enemy along the way with only the default item loadout.
 The PlayStation version requires the player complete both scenarios with high ranks in order to unlock these missions, while the Dreamcast version has them accessible from the beginning.
 All later versions, excluding the Nintendo 64 version, have an additional "Extreme Battle" minigame, where the player, either as Leon, Claire, Ada or Chris Redfield from the first game, must plant four antivirus bombs around one of three maps while fighting through a gauntlet of enemies with limited supplies.